ArhanChaudhary/qter/media/paper/paper.typ

 ==== Pruning table compression

-The Cycle Combination Solver supports four different types pruning tables and three different data compression types.
+The Cycle Combination Solver supports three different data compression types: no compression, nxopt compression, and tabled asymmetric numeral systems (tANS) compression.
 They are dynamically chosen at runtime based on a maximum memory limit option.

-*The implementation of pruning table compression is not yet fully understood; we defer this section for later.*
+*We defer our discussion of pruning table compression for a later revision.*

-// It also supports no compression, "nxopt" compression, and tabled asymmetric numeral systems compression (tANS)

 // - tANS
 //     - a potentially better pruning table implementation over the traditional 2-bit and "base" value approach.